 I’ve just got back from two weeks of work travel to Kenya and it’s kind of thrown me off my Christmas planning course.
 I feel quite disconnected from it all and haven’t even been into any shops let alone heard one Christmas carol.
 I also need to get on top of my festive baking for the holidays, so this week is going to be pretty busy.
 I’ve been in this blogging business for nine years now so have a few really nice recipes in my archives and I wanted to round up a few of my favourites in case you are like me and are still in the planning stage of it all.

-For starters, to a big feast, it’s best to keep things quite light or fishy.
+For starters, for a big feast, it’s best to keep things quite light or fishy.
 Here are a few ideas:

 For nibbly things around drinks, my best-ever chicken liver pate recipe is excellent.
 I like to serve it with something sweet, like orange marmalade & melba toast.

 Last year I made the amazing Franck Dangereaux Christmas feast from Ucook and if you are looking for an excellent duck à l’Orange recipe, this is a good one for you to try.
 Franck is French so it’s classic and easier to make than you might think.
 There is even an instruction video if you follow through with all the links.

-I recently made confit fit duck legs with cherry sauce in my Instant Pot and this was a delicious recipe.
+I recently made confit duck legs with cherry sauce in my Instant Pot and this was a delicious recipe.

-If you are wanting a simpler Christmas style dish that involves poultry but doesn’t require you to cook a whole bird, then my chicken breasts stuffed with pork, apple and sage might be the ticket for you:
+If you want a simpler Christmas-style dish that involves poultry but doesn’t require you to cook a whole bird, then my chicken breasts stuffed with pork, apple and sage might be the ticket for you:

-In terms of gammon, the recipe I posted the last week for gammon cooked with ginger beer & rooibos tea is now my go-to.
-I made a delicious glaze from the cooking broth (which is out of this world), and added honey and mustard to spice & sweeten it up.
+In terms of gammon, the recipe I posted last week for gammon cooked with ginger beer & rooibos tea is now my go-to.
+I made a delicious glaze from the cooking broth (which is out of this world) and added honey and mustard to spice & sweeten it up.